June 28, 2018 at 7:17 pm #305098

 That this came about in part because a reporter or columnist wrote about a court case—a very small harassment case that kind of illustrates a lot of things a court-beat reporter sees all the time—has me shaken.
 I have had people tell me that what goes on in their court case “is nobody’s business.”
 It’s never an easy thing to explain to an angry or distraught person that, in fact, court records are public—everyone’s business—and for good democratic reasons.

-- This reply was modified 2 weeks, 4 days ago by edsnova.
+- This reply was modified 1 year, 11 months ago by edward ericson.

 Sympathies to all.